hayden-donnelly/williams-project/README.md

 ## About

 William's Project is a Binding of Issac styled game created in 72 hours for Ludem Dare 44.

-Theme: your life is currency.
+The them was: your life is currency.

 ## Dependencies